alexlanum/lnk-fuzzer/docs/architecture.md

 ![anatomy of the fuzzing loop](assets/fuzzer-anatomy.png)

-## Why parser-aware
+## parser-aware

+.lnk files follow the MS-SHLLINK format, which is highly stateful.
+A byte-level mutator would not satisfy thr many state-based conditions, such as:
+. `0x4C` header
+.
+16-byte `LNK_CLSID`
+.
+ExtraData block signatures (`0xA00000xx`)
+. `0x53505331` property-store version
-A `.lnk` is dense with structure a byte-level mutator wastes its budget fighting: the `0x4C` header magic, the 16-byte `LNK_CLSID`, ExtraData block signatures (`0xA00000xx`), the `0x53505331` property-store version, length and offset fields that must agree.
-Random bit-flips spend almost all their energy producing inputs the parser rejects in the first few hundred bytes.
+. length and offset fields that must agree
+Random bit-flips would spend all of their energy producing inputs the parser rejects in the first few hundred bytes.

-This fuzzer parses the seed into a typed model, mutates *fields and structure* (offsets, sizes, flags, PIDL item types, ExtraData ordering, property-value VARTYPEs), then reserializes — recomputing the magic, signatures, and lengths so the result re-enters the parser deep instead of bouncing at the header.
+This fuzzer parses the seed into a model, mutates *fields and structure* (offsets, sizes, flags, PIDL item types, ExtraData ordering, property-value VARTYPEs), then reserializes;
+recomputing the `0x4C` header, signatures, and lengths so the result re-enters the parser at a deep state instead of at the header.
 Which structural corruption to apply is chosen by a bandit that learns from coverage ([scheduler.md](scheduler.md)).

 ## Data flow